-HURRICANE X: know your risk
+HURRICANE PREPAREDNESS: Know your risk

 Hurricanes are not just a coastal problem.
 Their impacts can be felt hundreds of miles inland.

 Therefore, it is important to identify the types of wind and water hazards that can affect your home, and then start preparing NOW for how to handle them.
-Many people are suffering from hurricane amnesia in the forms of complacency, denial and inexperience.
-This remarkable hurricane streak is going to end, and we have to be ready for it to happen this season.

 - Storm surge is the water pushed ashore by a tropical cyclone.
 It is the deadliest hurricane hazard.